julianofhernandez/Trash-Sorting/README.md

 ### Proposed solution

 The World Bank’s 2012 study of MSW reported that the most important way to reduce consumer greenhouse gas emissions was to educate consumers on best reduction and sorting practices [D Hoornweg].
 To help encourage Californian’s to properly separate recyclables and now organic materials, we will use a neural network based program to suggest which bin an item belongs to.
-We expect the precision [P Tiyajamorn] to be better than current Califorian sorting rates [CalEPA], and using a smartphone just your smartphone camera makes searching an item more accessible than using current search tools [Waste Wizard].
+We expect the precision [P Tiyajamorn] to be better than current Califorian sorting rates [CalEPA], and using just your smartphone camera makes searching an item more accessible than using current search tools [Waste Wizard].
 This technology can also be deployed in trash cans to provide suggestions to the user [P Tiyajamorn], or to measure waterway plastic reduction efforts [T Hale].

 ### Scope and Limitations